solidi/writing/05-deception-degenerate-ab-testing.md

 Sometimes if we give or take away major items of the platform it may manipulate the engagement.

 ### Example
-A group of users were recently on an application that offered paid content behind a pay wall.
+A group of users were recently on an application that offered paid content behind a paywall.
 This app was freemium in nature.

 Access became “unlocked” and a group of users were able to view more content for free without the paid subscription.
 Then time passed and it was gone.